glittle/badi-edge-ext/README.md

-# Badí' Calendar Chrome Extension #
+# Badí' Calendar Edge Web Extension #

 ### To be done ###